 What you need to know about Office 365 Education

-With an Office 365 Education subscription you get access to eight Office programs, including Outlook, Word, Excel and PowerPoint.
-You also have access to 12 Microsoft services, like OneDrive, Skype, SharePoint, and Forms.
+With an Office 365 Education subscription, you have access to eight Office programs, including Outlook, Word, Excel, and PowerPoint.
+You also have access to 12 Microsoft services, like OneDrive, SharePoint, and Forms.
 Office 365 lives in the cloud, so it doesn't take up valuable space on your computer and allows you to access all its programs and saved projects from anywhere and from any device.
-Simply log into your online portal and you have access to everything from Publisher to OneNote.
+Simply log into your online portal, and you have access to everything from Publisher to OneNote.

 Apps can be pinned to Android smartphones and tablets for quick access on the go, and you can download each Office program to your laptop or computer to work offline.
 However, you will need to log into your online account often enough to keep your subscription active.

-Classroom is managed by individual teachers to create a place for assigning homework, sending reminders, gathering and grading finished projects and pass along virtual handouts and other study materials.
+Another collaboration tool available for Google Workspace users is Classroom.
+Classroom is managed by individual teachers to create a place for assigning homework, sending reminders, gathering and grading finished projects, and pass along virtual handouts and other study materials.
 Educators can also assign group projects and create study groups within Classroom to help foster collaboration.

-G Suite lets you share files, save in Drive with others, and allow them to see and edit them in real-time.
+Google Workspace lets you share files saved in Drive with others and allows them to see and edit files in real-time.
 This is done by creating a link and sharing it.
-You can see when others are in the same files along with you and watch as edits are being made.
-However, it's a bit clunky, and we notice there is a slight delay, so it's possible multiple edits could mesh together and cause some confusion.
-G Suite keeps track of changes, though, and won't make them permanent without your consent.
+You can see when others are in the same files as you and watch as edits are made.
+However, it's a bit clunky, and we noticed there's a slight delay, so it's possible multiple edits could mesh together and cause some confusion.
+Google keeps track of changes, though, and won't make them permanent without your consent.

-G Suite's office programs, like Docs and Sheets, work similarly to Microsoft Office programs with most features and tools located in the same places, and it uses some of the same in-program shortcuts.
-You can also open and view Office documents, spreadsheets, and slideshows in G Suite, though you do need to convert them into a Google format to edit them.
+Google Workspace's office programs, like Docs and Sheets, work similarly to Microsoft Office programs with most features and tools located in the same places, and it uses some of the same in-program shortcuts.
+You can also open and view Office documents, spreadsheets, and slideshows in Workspace, though you do need to convert them into a Google format to edit them.
 This may change some of the fonts and formatting of the projects and require a little more fix-it work on your end.
-Also, we noticed that some tools and functions don't work the same, or aren't available at all in G Suite.
+Also, we noticed that some tools and functions don't work the same or aren't available at all in Workspace.
 For example, some of the macro functions in Excel aren't available in Google Sheets, so it's harder to produce the same results.

-The biggest catch to using G Suite for Education is students can't have an account unless their school has a subscription.
+The biggest catch to using Google Workspace for Education Fundamentals is students can't have an account unless their school has a subscription.
 Even teachers can't sign up or use any of the tools until the school has created a partnership with Google.

-Google has two G Suite education programs with one being offered to schools and its teachers and students for free.
-With this program integrated at school, teachers can set up individual Classrooms, give access to G Suite to their students using a school email address, and create an environment for effective collaboration and learning.
-Students are welcome to have a personal Google One account to access Google Drive and office programs, although personal accounts cannot be used to access G Suite for Education.
+Google Workspace has four education programs, with one being offered to schools and their teachers and students for free.
+With this program integrated at school, teachers can set up individual Classrooms, give access to Workspace to their students using a school email address, and create an environment for effective collaboration and learning.
+Students are welcome to have a personal Google One account to access Google Drive and office programs.
+However, personal accounts cannot be used to access Google Workspace for Education Fundamentals.

-Because both Office 365 and G Suite are cloud-based, you can access them from just about any device, including Macs.
+Because both Office 365 and Google Workspace are cloud-based, you can access them from just about any device, including Macs.
 Simply logging into your account through a web browser gives you access to all your programs, files, and apps.
-Both Office 365 and G Suite have apps you can download to your cellphone to access and edit specific files, though you need an individual app for each program.
+Both Office 365 and Workspace have apps you can download to your cell phone to access and edit specific files, though you need an individual app for each program.
 However, installing the Google Drive or OneDrive app does let you tap into any saved file created with its compatible programs with some basic editing and sharing capabilities.

-If you, or your school, have a Chromebook, you will see easy access to G Suite and other Google cloud programs already installed on the homescreen.
-However, if you are a 365 user you can still log into your online account and use its programs from a Chromebook using an internet browser, just like you do from a laptop or computer.
+If you, or your school, have a Chromebook, you will see easy access to Workspace and other Google cloud programs already installed on the home screen.
+However, if you are a 365 user, you can still log into your online account and use its programs from a Chromebook using an internet browser, just like you do from a laptop or computer.

-Both G Suite and Office 365 have ways to access programs offline.
-For G Suite users, simply indicate from within G Suite that you'd like a specific file available offline.
+Both Google Workspace and Office 365 have ways to access programs offline.
+For Workspace users, simply indicate that you'd like a specific file available offline from within a Google program.
 Once the device you're using connects to the internet, the file changes will be updated within the cloud program.

 Wrapping it up: Our final thoughts

-When it comes to choosing between G Suite for Education or Office 365 Education, start with finding out which one your school uses.
+When choosing between Google Workspace for Education Fundamentals or Office 365 Education, start by finding out which one your school uses.
 This is as easy as asking a teacher or speaking with someone from student services.
 Using the same program will ensure you are on the same page as your teachers and have access to the same collaboration tools they use.

-If you don't need to use a certain program to collaborate with your teacher or classmates, it then tends to come down to personal preference.
-You can use one over the other, or even mix and match programs from each package.
-Since both G Suite and Office 365 are cloud-based, you can easily toggle between them without having to worry about hard drive space.
+If you don't need to use a certain program to collaborate with your teacher or classmates, it tends to come down to personal preference.
+You can use one over the other or even mix and match programs from each package.
+Since both Google Workspace and Office 365 are cloud-based, you can easily toggle between them without having to worry about hard drive space.

-The only reason Office 365 Education gets an extra boost from us — and we love using Google and its programs — is because you can download this program for free as long as you, or you child, is a student with an active and verifiable school email address.
-Even if your school doesn't have a contract with Microsoft to use its educator programs, students are still able to use the program at no cost to them.
+The only reason Office 365 Education gets an extra boost from us — and we love using Google and its programs — is because you can download this program for free as long as you or your child is a student with an active and verifiable school email address.
+So even if your school doesn't have a contract with Microsoft to use its educator programs, students can still use the program at no cost to them.

-G Suite, on the other hand, is only available if your school has contracted with Google to use its education program.
-If your school doesn't use G Suite, you can still access a free, individual Google One account for finishing homework assignments.
-You just won't have access to the collaboration tools available through G Suite for Education.
+On the other hand, Google Workspace for Education Fundamentals is only available if your school has contracted with Google to use its education program.
+If your school doesn't use Workspace, you can still access a free, individual Google One account for finishing homework assignments.
+You just won't have access to the collaboration tools available through Google Workspace for Education Fundamentals.

 Free tools for school success

-Use tools to collaborate with teachers and study groups in realtime
+Collaborate with teachers and study groups in real-time

-G Suite is the best option for collaborating with teachers and students in real-time.
-You get access to Hangouts, Classroom, Jamboard and Groups, plus a decent amount of online storage through Google Drive.
+Google Workspace is the best option for collaborating with teachers and students in real-time through apps like Meets and Google Drive.